 “We have a responsibility to ensure medicines are adapted to meet the needs of children.
 As an infectious disease physician who has specialised in paediatrics, I joined ViiV Healthcare to support the effort to end the HIV epidemic.
 I am proud that we are at the forefront of innovation, ensuring no child living with HIV is left behind.”

 Dr Harmony P. Garges, Chief Medical Officer, ViiV Healthcare

 Research and Development

-Our collaboration with IMPAACT on the P1093 study enabled us to successfully develop an age-appropriate formulation of
+Our collaboration with the International Maternal Pediatric Adolescent AIDS Clinical Trials Network (IMPAACT) on the P1093 study, has enabled us to develop an age-appropriate formulation of dolutegravir (DTG).

 Click for details about the worldwide registration status of ongoing regulatory filings and registration of

-Our work is focused on priorities set by the World Health Organisation (WHO)-led Paediatric ARV Drug Optimisation (PADO) group.
+Our work is focused on priorities set by the World Health Organization (WHO)-led Paediatric ARV Drug Optimisation (PADO) group.
 We also collaborate with other major partners in the HIV community such as the International AIDS Society (IAS) as the founding and major sponsor of the Collaborative Initiative for Paediatric HIV Education and Research (CIPHER) – now the IAS platform for Paediatric HIV.
-The Elizabeth Glazer Paediatrics AIDS Foundation is another of our close partners who we work with to increase access for infants and children.
+The Elizabeth Glaser Pediatric AIDS Foundation (EGPAF) is another close partner who we work with to increase access to life-saving medicines for children.